hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 [Telemetry]: https://github.com/beam-telemetry/telemetry

-In this project the metrics are exposed in Prometheus/OpenMetrics format, which mean that there need to be collection system within application.
+In this project the metrics are exposed in Prometheus/OpenMetrics format, which means that there needs to be collection system within the application.
 In BEAM applications the standard way to implement that is to use ETS tables to store recorded values.
 Fortunately there are libraries to handle that for you, and for the longest time "gold standard" for it was `telemetry_prometheus_core` library